Length of stay: 4 days

 We woke up at 6:30a.m to take down our tent, pack away our gear and hit the road.
 But we’re including an extra “day” for today because …(wait for it) …we saw a grizzly bear near the road!
 It was probably the same bear we kinda saw yesterday as it was in the same location.
 But this time the bear was closer to the road.
 And this time we stayed inside our car.
 This was our ideal grizzler encounter.

 This marked a fantastic end to our visit to Glacier National Park.
-From here it’s about 400km to Canmore Alberta – our next stop on our 12 day road trip.
+From here it’s about 400km to Canmore, Alberta – our next stop on our 12 day road trip out west.

 L & K